Independent Custody Visiting Volunteer Scheme

 During the first half of 1981, several outbreaks of unrest occurred in major cities throughout the country.
 The most significant of these disorders was the ‘Brixton Riots’, when hundreds of young people attacked property and the police.

-These disorders centred around people protesting oppressive policing and in particular the alleged harassment of people, especially young black people, by the police – in short, these incidents were anti-police and voiced a lack of trust in the law and order authorities.
+These disorders centred around people protesting oppressive policing and in particular the alleged harassment of people, especially young black people, by the police – in short, these incidents were anti-police and voiced a lack of trust in law and order authorities.
 These serious incidents led to an urgent government inquiry, culminating in the Scarman Report.
 Lord Scarman advocated a system for members of the public from local communities to inspect the way the police detained people in their custody.

-Originally referred to as lay visiting, independent custody visiting is the system that has been developed to meet this recommendation.
+Originally referred to as lay visiting, Independent Custody Visiting is the system that has been developed to meet this recommendation.

 Why do we need oversight of the Police?

 This public oversight helps to prevent harm, it provides public reassurance that custody is safe and contributes to the UK’s human rights obligations.
-Police forces welcome the role of the custody visitors to give them an independent insight into their custody suites, often stating that the visitors’ reports are helpful to drive improvements.
+Police forces welcome the role of the ICVs to give them an independent insight into their custody suites, often stating that the visitors’ reports are helpful to drive improvements.

 The UK National Preventive Mechanism was established in 2009 to strengthen the protection of people in detention through independent monitoring.
 Across the UK, the NPM focuses attention on practices in detention that could amount to ill-treatment, and works to ensure its own approaches are consistent with international standards for independent detention monitoring.